bhivam/tinycell/README.md

 2, 4, 6
 ```

+## Usage
+Edit example.csv to have whatever content you would like.

+Then do `go run tinycell.go`

 ## WIP

 These are a list of things which I would like to add to the project.
 The priority of each of these items is idicated by '!' at the beginning.
 The more '!' the higher the priority